Nazca.Money

 Liquidation Mechanics

-The liquidation process on Nazca.money closely mirrors liquidation on Compound V2.
+The liquidation process on Nazca.money closely mirrors .
 Accounts become eligible for liquidation when their liquidity (aggregate collateral factor of their assets) turns negative.

 Liquidation Process